New therapy helps veterans with PTSD rebuild relationships

 Summary

-This study tested a type of talk therapy called Acceptance and Commitment Therapy (ACT) designed to help veterans with PTSD improve their social support and relationships.
-107 veterans took part, and the therapy focused on reducing avoidance and building connections with family, partners, and peers.
-The goal was to see if this approach works better than standard treatment for improving social functioning and quality of life.
+This study tested a type of talk therapy called Acceptance and Commitment Therapy (ACT) to help veterans with PTSD improve their social support and relationships.
+107 veterans took part, and the therapy focused on helping them feel less isolated and more connected to family and friends.
+The goal was to see if this approach works better than standard care for improving social functioning.

 Disclaimer Read more